 Job title motivations

 In a recent survey of office workers, a shocking 70% said they would take a better job title over an increase in salary.
 There is an obvious disconnect between the emphasis people place on the value they bring to a company and how they are seen within that company.
-Of course, job titles can be important for an organisation's structure and allow internal colleagues to accurately identify who does what and where responsibilities lie, but they should not define capability or respect.
+Of course, job titles can be important for an organization's structure and allow internal colleagues to accurately identify who does what and where responsibilities lie, but they should not define capability or respect.
+Job titles may also help employees with career fulfillment.
 If you are looking for a ‘better' job title but not a pay rise to match, are you merely satisfying vanity?
 The survey also discovered that the majority of those questioned felt that people they meet outside of work will judge them by their job titles.
 So the need for a professional sounding headline to impress others can be the driving factor in working towards a promotion or looking for a new role.

 Job roles are also evolving constantly in the current technology economy and not all titles are moving at the same pace.
 Some businesses will be hiring into roles where the job specification has been fluid but the headline hasn't changed for years.
 For example, a Marketing Manager these days will be heading up a team of MarTech savvy specialists rather than a traditional team of direct marketeers.
 Even where job titles are evolving, it can be just as confusing.
 Being a Manager no longer means you have a team underneath you, it can mean you manage a product or specialism.
 And new headlines are being created every day to try and better align skills and remits with day to day working, there was no such thing as a Chief Happiness Officer ten years ago!
 It's also worth remembering that job titles are not necessarily static.
 Once you are in a role, it is possible to discuss a change in title to better suit the job you do or the level of seniority you feel you are displaying.
 Try bringing this up at your half year review once you are fully settled into your role.